LokiDesign/gtastock/README.md

-#football
+#gtastock

-Fantasy Football web application intended for mobile devices.
+GTA Stock web application intended for mobile devices.

 ## Technologies in use
 #### Bootstrap